uwgraphics/Boxer/README.md

 # Boxer

+This is the "main" Boxer repo.
+It is taken from the "BoxerRelease" Repo in March of 2022, when the CBoxer paper was published.

-This repo deploys as a GitHub page at: https://uwgraphics.github.io/BoxerRelease/ You can go to that link to try things out!
+This repo deploys as a GitHub page at: https://uwgraphics.github.io/Boxer/ whcih is has the alias: https://pages.graphics.cs.wisc.edu/Boxer

+You can go to that link to try things out!

 This repo contains the code for Boxer.
 Some other useful resources are listed as follows: